Packwood Lake: Recreation

 Packwood lake is a popular hiking destination for both day hikers and campers.
 The trail leading to the lake, Packwood Lake Trail #78, is also a popular entrance to the Goat Rocks Wilderness and surrounding area.
 The lake is also used as a stopping ground for travellers headed to Mosquito and Lost Lakes to the north, and Gilbert Peak to the southeast.

 An all-terrain vehicle trail (the 'low trail') was completed some years ago and offers ATV and horse access to the lake.
 The 'upper trail' is reserved for hikers and horses.
 Both trails, upper and lower, are approximately 5 miles (8 km) to the lake from a well-maintained and paved parking lot.
 Continuing past the lake, hikers are offered hundreds of miles of trails covering breathtaking scenery, and the Pacific Crest Trail may be reached about 7 miles (11.3 km) beyond the lake.

 The lake itself is a very popular fishing hole and may be fished from shore or paddle boat (motors are prohibited).
-Additionally, fishing with bait is prohibited (lures only) and all lures may contain only a single barbless hook.
+Additionally, fishing with a two-pole endorsement is not allowed.